InformaticsMatters/squonk/StructureDatabases.md

 Loading requires the chemcentral postgres database to be running and port 5432 to be exposed.
 This port may not be exposed by default.
-This is a separate postgres database to the the one that stores the Squonk user data as it also runs the RDKit cartridge.
+This may be a separate postgres database to the the one that stores the Squonk user data as it also runs the RDKit cartridge.
 Move into the docker/deploy dir and start the chemcentral postgres database.
 An example docker-compose.yml file can be found in the rdkit-lib sub-project.